S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas: for Shimura varieties

 where $\nu$ varies from heighest weights of irreducible summands of $V$.

 We first observe that

 factorizes through

-where $\text{loc}_{p}^{W}$ sends $A$ to (the corresponding torsor) the Dieudonn\'e module associated to $A[p^{\infty}]$ together with Hodge tensors, and similarly for $\text{loc}_{p}^{H,W}$.
-Up to truncation, the upper half diagram is precisely the analytification of the pullback diagram considered in \cite{2017arXiv170705700X} section 7.3.11.
-Then proposition \ref{oeurieurio} tells us that $\text{loc}_{p,s}^* S_{V,s}$ is the same as the pullback of $ S_V^{W}$ along the upper half of the diagram.
-Since $S_V^W$ is the analytification of the truncated one (proposition \ref{oeurieurio}), and $\diamond$-analytification of cohomological correspondences commutes with pullback (proposition \ref{fjdklfsjdkeie}), we have that $\text{loc}_{p,s}^* S_{V,s}$ is exactly the analytification of the excursion operator on the special fiber of Shimura varieties constructed in \cite{2017arXiv170705700X} (being defined as the pullback of the truncated version of $\text{loc}_p^W$ of the truncated $S_V^W$ in the category of perfect schemes).
-Therefore, we have proved that the Hecke operator $T_V^S$ on $H^i_c(\Bar{\mathfrak{X}}_{K}, \overline{\mathbb{Q}_l}) $ is the same as the action of $\text{loc}_{p}^{W,*} S_{V}^{W}$.
-In other words, we have proved the $S=T$ conjecture in \cite{2017arXiv170705700X}.
+where $\on{loc}_{p}^{W}$ sends $A$ to (the corresponding torsor) the Dieudonn\'e module associated to $A[p^{\infty}]$ together with Hodge tensors, and similarly for $\on{loc}_{p}^{H,W}$.
+Up to truncation, the upper half diagram is precisely the analytification of the pullback diagram considered in \cite[Section 7.3.11]{2017arXiv170705700X}.
+Then proposition \ref{oeurieurio} tells us that $\on{loc}_{p,s}^* S_{V,s}$ is the same as the pullback of $ S_V^{W}$ along the upper half of the diagram.
+Since $S_V^W$ is the analytification of the truncated one (proposition \ref{oeurieurio}), and $\diamond$-analytification of cohomological correspondences commutes with pullback (proposition \ref{fjdklfsjdkeie}), we have that $\on{loc}_{p,s}^* S_{V,s}$ is exactly the analytification of the excursion operator on the special fiber of Shimura varieties constructed in \cite{2017arXiv170705700X} (being defined as the pullback of the truncated version of $\on{loc}_p^W$ of the truncated $S_V^W$ in the category of perfect schemes).
+Therefore, we have proved that the Hecke operator $T_V^S$ on $H^i_c(\Bar{\mathfrak{X}}_{K}, \overline{\mathbb{Q}}_\ell) $ is the same as the action of $\on{loc}_{p}^{W,*} S_{V}^{W}$. \end{proof}